kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 * `electionTimeoutRange:[<min::microseconds>,<max::microseconds>]`: Classic Raft-Style election timeouts.
   * `min` should be >= 5x of `heartbeatTimeout`
   * `max` should be around `min + (heartbeatTimeout*clusterSize)`.

+### Entity Configuration and Confidentiality

+The Kadena platform uses the [Noise protocol](http://noiseprotocol.org/) to provide the best possible on-chain encryption, as used by Signal, Whatsapp and Facebook.
+Messages are thoroughly encrypted with perfect forward secrecy, resulting in opaque blobs on-chain that leak no information about contents, senders or recipients.

+Configuring for confidential execution employs the notion of "entities", which identify sub-clusters of nodes as belonging to a business entity with private data.
+Entities maintain keys for encrypting as well as signing.

+Within an entity sub-cluster, a single node is configured as a "sending node" which must be used to initiate private messages; this allows other sub-cluster nodes to avoid race conditions surrounding the key "ratcheting" used by the Noise protocol for forward secrecy; this way sub-cluster nodes will stay perfectly in sync and replicate properly.

+For a given entity, the `signer` and `local` entries must match for all nodes in the sub-cluster; only one may be designated as `sender` setting that to `true` for that node only. `remotes` list the static public key and the entity name for each remote entity in the cluster.

+The `signer` private and public keys are ED25519 signing keys; the `secret` and `public` keys for local ephemeral and static keys, as well as for remote public keys, are Curve25519 Diffie-Hellman keys.

 ### Performance Considerations